open-component-model/ocm-controller/README.md

 ## Quick Start

 ### Pre-requisites

 - Create a kind cluster: `kind create cluster`
 - Make sure flux is installed in your cluster using: `flux install`
 - Install the controller using: `ocm controller install`

 ---

-In this tutorial we'll deploy the `ocm.software/podinfo` component which contains a Kubernetes `Deployment` manifest for the `podinfo` application.
+In this tutorial, we'll deploy the `ocm.software/podinfo` component which contains a Kubernetes `Deployment` manifest for the `podinfo` application.

-To get started save the following `ComponentVersion` to a file named `component_version.yaml`:
+To get started, save the following `ComponentVersion` to a file named `component_version.yaml`:

 ```yaml
 # component_version.yaml